mpv-player/mpv/DOCS/man/select.rst

 MBTN_LEFT
-    Confirm the selection of the highlighted item, or close the console if clicking above the first item or below the last item.
+    Confirm the selection of the highlighted item, or close the console if clicking outside of the menu rectangle.

 WHEEL_UP
     Scroll up.